GabeMaker/airport/README.md

 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.

+**In progress:**
+- have weather_class branch, attempting to move weather functionality to a class.
+At this stage it appears that using a module and including it in airport might be a better approach.

 **Current bugs**